all to David Kipling's Home Page

 London, Redhill (Surrey), Bristol,

-BC, Canada.
+BC, Canada in 1978.
 If anything you see here makes

 sense or revives memories, say "Hi" on email@example.com

 I've been announcer at my local twice-a-year drag races for 22 years:

 be back at Brandon [first time there since 1966!], beside the car of Big Tony Smith: